Shopify vs. Other E-commerce Platforms for Your Online Store

 Challenges of WooCommerce

-1. Technical complexity Hosting, updates, security and performance optimization require expertise or outside help.
+1. Technical Complexity Hosting, updates, security, and performance optimization require expertise or external help.

-2. Hidden costs Free does not mean cheap.
-Hosting, premium plugins and development work can be expensive.
+2. Hidden Costs Free doesn't mean cheap.
+Hosting, premium plugins, and development work can turn out to be expensive.

 Magento (Adobe Commerce): enterprise powerhouse